rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- I am consistently **upskilling** to stay myself relevant in the current job market.
+- I am **upskilling** to stay myself relevant in the current job market.

 #### **How do you think I rate as an interviewer?**